0xcadams/livepeer-open-orchestrator/README.md

 ## Features

 - 🚀 Automated deployment to Kubernetes using Github Actions
+- 📦 Easily integrate single-node `k3s` clusters with centralized Kubernetes providers
 - 👟 Built on Helm for easy, portable deployment
-- 📦 Easily migrate to alternative Kubernetes providers (or `minikube` for non-centralized providers)
 - 🌀 Configured using a single `.env` file and minimal manual steps
 - 🦄 Inspired by best practices from the top Livepeer orchestrators